After scanning billions of stars, astronomers find no signs of alien technology

 This isn't the first time the team has used MWA to hunt for alien signals, either.
 They previously examined the dark forest of our cosmos back in 2020 using the MWA, analyzing over 10 million stars, studied the galactic center back in 2013 and performed a search toward the Orion nebula in 2018.
 They didn't hear boo from any aliens in those three surveys, either.

-However, the new search is different in a few keys ways, according to Chenoa Tremblay, first author on the new paper and researcher with the SETI Institute in California.
+However, the new search is different in a few keys ways, according to Tremblay, who is also first author of the new study.
 The previous search of the galactic center, in 2013, only contained 38 known exoplanets whereas the new search contained 144.
 "This is our largest population of known exoplanets within our four surveys with the MWA," Tremblay says.

 The amount of stars in the new search is difficult to accurately predict because the galactic center is mighty dusty, obscuring the view of surveys and preventing an accurate read.
 Previous searches have used data from the Gaia Space Observatory to count the amount of stars but that doesn't work in the galactic center.
 Tremblay explains that the team used a different survey, known as Galactic Nucleus, which classified 3.3 million stars.
 However, the survey covers less than 1% of the area surveyed by MWA.